riccardoori11/realtime_clientchat/readme.md

 cmake -B build && cmake --build build && ./build/server

-Was able to handle around 6000 concurrent users, with a p99 and p95 at 1022.7 ms with ~291 messages/sec
+Was able to handle around 6000 concurrent users, with a p99 and p95 at 1022.7 ms (due to added think in artillery.yml) with ~291 messages/sec

 All VUs finished.
 Total time: 1 minute, 33 seconds                             │
                                                                                │